28 Things Not to Miss in San Francisco

 Celebrate In San Francisco's Nightlife

 A visit to San Francisco would not be complete without a cultural experience.
 The city is home to internationally recognized symphony, opera and ballet companies.
 Many playwrights introduce their works in San Francisco and avant-garde theatre and dance companies dot the city.
 The San Francisco Museum of Modern Art, the Asian Art Museum, the de Young Museum, the Legion of Honor, the Contemporary Jewish Museum and other institutions and galleries are devoted to the finest of classical and contemporary arts.
 San Francisco is also home to the California Academy of Sciences, the only place on the planet with an aquarium, a planetarium, a natural history museum, and a four-story rainforest all under one roof.
-For a complete museum guide, visit our museums listings.

 Well, what are you waiting for?
 There are tons of things to do and discover in San Francisco, whether it's your first or tenth time visiting.